-Let us look at some of the common topologies, key properties, adjustable parameters and user interfaces of an equalizer.
+Let us look at some of the common topologies, key properties, adjustable parameters, and user interfaces of an equalizer.

-What does an equalizer do
+What does an equalizer do?

 An audio equalizer gives us the ability to adjust the relative levels of different frequency ranges contained in any audio signal.
-If you want to brighten your sound, you can amplify the high frequency ranges, whereas if you prefer warmer sounds, you can attenuate the high end.
+If you want to brighten your sound, you can amplify the high-frequency ranges, whereas if you prefer warmer sounds, you can attenuate the high end.

-An equalizer can be considered as a frequency specific fader, designed to increase or decrease the amplitude of a particular frequency range.
+An equalizer can be considered as a frequency-specific fader designed to increase or decrease the amplitude of a particular frequency range.
 The frequency response of any audio device is a measure of its ability to produce output signals over the entire audible frequency range.

 The frequency response of a typical device shown below emphasizes the lower frequencies while attenuating the higher ones.
-Let us pass two sine waves of similar amplitude but different frequencies – 500 Hz and 2 kHz through this device.
-We find that 500 Hz sine wave has a higher level or amplitude, coming out of this device.
+This device lets us pass two sine waves of similar amplitude but different frequencies – 500 Hz and 2 kHz.
+We find that this device’s 500 Hz sine wave has a higher level or amplitude.
 But if we send 2 kHz and 10 kHz sine waves of the same amplitude, this time, the 2 kHz wave will have more amplitude at the output.
 So this typical device always favors lower frequencies over the higher ones.

 Listening to a pure sinusoid tone is a very unpleasant and non-musical experience.
-Actual music what we hear is a blend of instruments filling the full audible spectrum with lows, midranges and highs.
+Actual music what we hear is a blend of instruments filling the full audible spectrum with lows, midranges, and highs.
 This signal will lose its spectral balance when sent through the above device and will become heavy in low frequencies.

 Devices and accessories like mixing consoles and microphone cables should not change the frequency character of the signal fed to or passing through them.
 This means their response to the amplitudes of all signals should not be frequency dependent.
-We call such a response the flat frequency response and this behavior is desired from all the accessories and devices we use.
+We call such a response the flat frequency response, and this behavior is desired from all the accessories and devices we use.

 The Three Parameters for Spectral Modification

-Parametric Equalizer allows you to manipulate three useful parameters to adjust the frequency response from flat line to a curve of your choice.
+Parametric Equalizer allows you to manipulate three useful parameters to adjust the frequency response from a flat line to a curve of your choice.
 Most equalizers have one or two of these parameters available to the users.
 Having a good understanding of these three parameters will equip you to handle all types of equalizers.
 Let us have a look at these three parameters in some detail.

 This parameter determines the frequency range being altered.
 It allows the user to select the central frequency of the affected spectral region.